Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Introduction

-Instead of studying the categories $\ots$ individually, we regard them as a family of categories over an affine space For sufficiently generic points in $\scr{X}_n$ (in a sense made precise by Definition \ref{defn:interpolatable}), we use ultraproducts to show that multiplicities in $\ots$ coincide with certain stable limits of multiplicities in usual parabolic categories $\cO$.
-However, this approach has several significant shortcomings.
-First and foremost, it cannot access multiplicities away from these ``sufficiently generic'' points, in particular, at points whose coordinates $(t_1,\ldots,t_n)$ are algebraic numbers.
+We study these categories as a family over the affine space For sufficiently generic points in $\scr{X}_n$ (see Definition \ref{defn:interpolatable}), we use the ultraproduct construction of Deligne categories to show that multiplicities in $\ots$ coincide with certain stable limits of multiplicities in usual parabolic categories $\cO$.
+However, this approach cannot access multiplicities away from these ``sufficiently generic'' points, e.g., at points whose coordinates $(t_1,\ldots,t_n)$ are algebraic numbers.
 In principle, one could adapt the ultraproduct technique to positive characteristic and compute multiplicities in $\ots$ in terms of stable multiplicities from modular representation theory.
-However, multiplicities in modular representation theory are already very complicated, so this approach is somewhat convoluted.
-Second, these ultraproduct results are completely non-constructive, i.e., they do not yield explicit formulas for multiplicities even at sufficiently generic points -- while ultraproducts are effective for telling us whether we can expect stabilization phenomena, they are ineffective for telling us the ranges for which the stabilization phenomena begin.
+Multiplicities in modular representation theory are already very complicated, so this approach is somewhat roundabout.

-We formulate a conjecture to address these issues.
-We believe that the multiplicities are controlled by a stratification of the parameter space $\scr{X}_n$ by locally closed subvarieties $W$ (see Subsection \ref{subsec:stratification} for the precise definition).
-That is, the multiplicities are constant along each stratum, i.e., multiplicities at any point (with non-integer coordinates) on a stratum can be computed by the multiplicity at a ``maximally generic'' point on the stratum.

-In fact, we conjecture that this numerical behavior is actually an artifact of a deeper structural fact -- the categories $\ots$ themselves ought to be constant along each stratum.
-The precise statement of our conjecture involves a certain extended category $\extots \supset \ots$ which we formally introduce in Definition \ref{defn:extots}.
+We formulate a conjecture to compute multiplicities more generally.
+We believe that multiplicities are controlled by a countable hyperplane arrangement in the parameter space $\scr{X}_n$ (see Subsection \ref{subsec:stratification}).
+That is, multiplicities at points with non-integer $t_i$-coordinates are constant on each facet in this hyperplane arrangement.
+In fact, we conjecture that this numerical behavior is an artifact of a deeper structural fact: the categories $\ots$ themselves ought to be constant along each facet.
+The precise statement of this conjecture requires a certain abelian subcategory $\extots \subset \ots$, to be introduced in Definition \ref{defn:extots}.